TheDAALab/binlearn/docs/source/api/base.rst

 Next Steps
 ----------

-* Explore specific binning methods in :doc:`../methods/index`
+* Explore specific binning methods in the API reference
-* Learn about utilities and tools in :doc:`../utils/index`
 * See practical examples in :doc:`../examples/index`
 * Check the tutorials in :doc:`../tutorials/index`